 Show a video, pass out colorful images, or provide a concrete object to start off a new lesson.
 For example, if you’re teaching a lesson on polyhedrons, place models of different types on tables for students to see and touch.

-Be sure to give kids plenty of time to process new information by partnering them up or breaking into small groups.
+Be sure to give kids plenty of time to process new information by partnering them up or breaking them into small groups.
 Have them articulate concepts in their own words to one another.
 Come back together as a whole group and share any insights that might be helpful to everyone.
-This is also a great time to implement cooperative learning structures.

 After you model learning for your students, take some time to practice with them.
 Have a few students come up to the board and try a math problem.
 Or write a paragraph together on chart paper.
 Think of this guided practice as a series of rehearsals before the final performance.